 Our corporate social responsibility policy is integral to supporting our commitment to responsible business practises.

 We have a zero-tolerance approach towards any form of modern slavery and are committed to preventing acts of modern slavery from taking place within our business and within our supply chain and expect this high standard to be adopted by our suppliers also.
 We as a business are aware of our responsibilities as set out in the Modern Slavery Act 2015, and actively monitor the risks that modern slavery poses to both our business and that of our suppliers.

 We consider the firm itself to be relatively low risk in relation to modern slavery, given the sector in which we operate.
-As a law firm our supply chain is limited to general business suppliers such as stationers, cleaners, recruiters as well as expert witnesses and Counsel who support us in the services we provide to general insurance clients.
+As a law firm our supply chain is limited to general business suppliers such as stationers, cleaners, recruiters as well as expert witnesses and Counsel who support us in the services we provide to general insurance clients, SMEs and household names.

-A number of our suppliers are regulated individuals who are required to abide by their own codes of conduct, for example the Bar Council.
-We are now conducting a landscape review of our suppliers who do not fall within this category to ensure that their procedures and policies align with our own.
+A number of our suppliers are regulated individuals who are required to abide by their own codes of conduct, for example, the Bar Council.

 Our responsibilities under the Modern Slavery Act 2015 are incorporated in our firm’s policies and are included in our risk assessments of our own business and that of our clients and suppliers.